namknf/twitter-clone-backend/README.md

-# Twitter backend implementation
+# Twitter API implementation

 ## Stack:

 - C#
 - .NET 5.0
-- ASP .NET Core
+- ASP.NET Core
-- My SQL
+- PostgreSQL

+There are two projects: API and tests for it.